python/cpython/Doc/library/_winreg.rst

    associated.
 If this parameter is ``None`` or empty, the  function retrieves the value set by the :func:`SetValue` method  for the key identified by *key*.

    Values in the registry have name, type, and data components.
 This method retrieves the data for a key's first value that has a NULL name.
-But the underlying API call doesn't return the type, Lame Lame Lame, DO NOT USE THIS!!!
+But the underlying API call doesn't return the type, so always use :func:`QueryValueEx` if possible.

 .. function:: QueryValueEx(key, value_name)